little-pan-development/consagrado/README.md

 ***But why Consagrado?***

-This project was born in *Brazil*, and there Consagrado is a "*loving*" way to call the waiter. :hearth:
+This project was born in *Brazil*, and there Consagrado is a "*loving*" way to call the waiter. heart

 **The project is being organized to accept new changes.
 Follow!**